marty1885/gnunetpp/README.md

-# GNUNet++ - A C++ wrapper for GNUNet
+# GNUnet++ - A C++ wrapper for GNUnet

-## Why GNUNet++?
+## Why GNUnet++?

-IMO GNUNet is a cool project which shows what decentralized systems could look like.
+IMO GNUnet is a cool project which shows what decentralized systems could look like.
 However the [time to first hello world][ttfhw] is way too long, API is not well documented and everything is written GNU style C. Which are all factors against it's adoption.
-GNUNet++ wraps all the C-ness into a (more or less) modern C++ style API.
+GNUnet++ wraps all the C-ness into a (more or less) modern C++ style highlevel API.
 Provides proper lifetime management and an easier learning path.
 Hopefully leading to a better development experience.

-**IMPORTAN**: This is not a part of the GNUNet project.
-The [author](https://github.com/marty1885) created it because he wants to use GNUNet in C++.
+**IMPORTAN**: This is not a part of the GNUnet project.
+The [author](https://github.com/marty1885) created it because he wants to use GNUnet in C++.

 **ALSO IMPORTANT**: Don't expect the code base be clean.
-GNUNet is a _very_ C project.
+GNUnet is a _very_ C project.
 Lifetime managment is all over the place.
 I did my best to create a sane API out of it.
 Nor it is production ready.
 The API might go through major changes in the future.
 Nor ABI stability is guaranteed.

 [ttfhw]: https://www.moesif.com/blog/technical/api-product-management/What-is-TTFHW/

 ## Show me some code!

 The DHT class provides easy access to GNUnet's DHT.
 It's API is designed to look like [OpenDHT][opendht]'s for more familiarity to potential users.
-Note that need GNUNet running on your system before running the samples.
+Note that need GNUnet running on your system before running the samples.

 ```cpp
 // Max 32 simultaneous operations